-Table 5 5 - continued from previous page --------- ----- ----------- ------ ---------- ------
+Table 5 - continued from p orevious page --------- ------------- -------- ---------- ------

 Statement Description

 listener-clients

 Specifies a per-listener quota for active connections.

 lmdb-mapsize

 Sets a maximum size for the memory map of the new-

 zone database in LMDB database format.

 lock-file

 Sets the pathname of the file on which named attempts

 to acquire a file lock when starting for the first time.

 masterfile-format

 Specifies the file format of zone files.

 masterfile-style

 Specifies the format of zone files during a dump, when

 the masterfile-format is text.

 match-mapped-addresses

 Allows IPv4-mapped IPv6 addresses to match address-

 match list entries for corresponding IPv4 addresses.

 max-cache-size

 Sets the maximum amount of memory to use for an indi-

 vidual cache database and its associated metadata.

 max-cache-ttl

 Specifies the maximum time (in seconds) that the server

 caches ordinary (positive) answers.

 max-clients-per-query

 Sets the maximum number of simultaneous recursive

 clients accepted by the server for any given query before the server drops additional clients.

-the server crops additional chemis.
+the server drops additional chefts.

+max-ncache-ttl Sancifar the manimum actuation time (in second ) for

-max-ncache-ttl Specifies the maximum retention time (in seconds) for
+Specifies the maximum retention time (in seconds) for storage of negative answers in the server's cache.

-storage of negative answers in the server's cache.
+storage of negative answers in the server's eache.

 max-records

 Sets the maximum number of records permitted in a zone.

 max-recursion-depth

 Sets the maximum number of levels of recursion permit-

 ted at any one time while servicing a recursive query.

 max-recursion-queries

 Sets the maximum number of iterative queries while ser-

 vicing a recursive query.

 continues on next page